Sports field with goal posts and houses in the distance

 Gambling

-Gambling includes activities such as: betting on sports, casino games, playing bingo or buying scratchcards.
+Gambling includes activities such as: betting on sports, online bingo and slots, casino games, and buying scratchcards.
 This may be online, in licensed premises, or between friends.
-Some elements of gaming have similarities to gambling, such as buying loot boxes or trading skins.
+Some elements of gaming (including for under 18s) have similarities to gambling, such as buying loot boxes or trading skins.

 We are bringing together partners from across the 10 localities in Greater Manchester as part of our innovative public service reform and population health agenda to prevent and reduce gambling related harms in our communities.